Round 1 - Video Submissions 3rd September 2021

 8) Students are expected to memorize their lines.
 If necessary, however, prompting is allowed.
 If students require prompting, they must say "Line."

-9) A photo of the participant and script of their performance must be provided to Andrew Hastie’s office along with the application form on 6 August 2021.
+9) A photo of the participant and script of their performance must be provided to Andrew Hastie’s office along with the application form by 3rd September 2021.

 First place: $1,000